• Skip to primary navigation

 90% of the time, I skip this step.
 It always pays to keep leftover Sunday Sauce in the freezer.
 I usually keep little containers of sauce in the freezer for myself for situations just like this.

-Step 1: Scramble the eggs and add a little salt to them.
-Combine the breadcrumb mixture ingredients together on a large plate.
+Step 2: Scramble the eggs and add a little salt to them.
 Dip the eggplant in the egg, coating both sides of the sliced eggplant.
+Then dredge it in the breadcrumb mixture.
+Flip it over twice to make sure they are completely covered with breadcrumbs.

 Pro-Tips